-"Treat" - actions which address the surface causes of problems, such as diverting youthful energy from vandalism to sports activities.
+"Treat" - actions which directly deter or control the problem, such as diverting youthful energy from vandalism to sports activities.

 "Cure" - actions which address the root causes of problems, such as improving economic and educational opportunities.

 Comprehensive security actions must be directed to each of these three levels simultaneously, with the goal of decreasing check actions over time, while increasing treat and cure actions.
 However, check actions tend to be prerequisite to substantial progress at the other two levels.